aws-samples/sample-s2s-cdk-agent/README.md

 Re-run the `npm` command only if changes are made to the Dockerfile, Python libraries or NPM dependencies that require installation, as these are not picked up by the file watcher.

 The frontend is accessible at http://localhost:5173/ and the backend at http://localhost:8080/, with authentication disabled for both.

-### Industry specific deployment

-The project contains a folder `industry-specific-demo-data` which contains tools and demo data to allow you to quickly set up demos for specific industries.
-We hope that this list will grow with open source community participation.

-#### Deploying an industry-specific demo

-1. **Before deployment**:
-   - Navigate to the `industry-specific-demo-data` directory and find your preferred industry folder
-   - Copy the `template.env` file from your chosen industry folder to the `backend` folder and rename it to `.env`
-   - Update the values inside the `.env` file with your specific resource information (e.g., knowledge base IDs, DynamoDB table names)

-2. **During deployment**:
-   - When running `./deploy.sh`, you will be prompted to choose an industry (airline, telco, etc.)
-   - You will also be prompted to import sample data for that industry
-   - If your preferred industry is not available in the `industry-specific-demo-data` directory, select "other" for a generic voice bot deployment

-3. **Custom industry setup**:
-   - If using "other", you'll need to configure your own tools and knowledge base
-   - Follow the tooling customization guidelines in the [Tooling](#tooling) section

-This approach allows you to quickly deploy industry-tailored demos with appropriate prompts, tools, and sample data already configured.

 ## FAQ/trouble shooting